What is the make and model of a car?

 What is car trim?

 When discussing the make and model of a vehicle, the car's trim is also important.
-Trim refers to a specific configuration of a vehicle model, usually differing in features, materials, and engine size.
+Car trim refers to a specific configuration of a vehicle model, usually differing in features, materials, and engine size.
 If you refer to a manufacturer's guide or even a specific vehicle's website, you'll learn more about a specific model's different trim levels.

-A Nissan Altima might have as many as six different trim levels between the Nissan Altima S, the Altima SV, the Altima SR, the Altima SR VC-Turbo, the Altima SL, or the Altima Platinum.
-Think of a trim as a further categorization of a vehicle.
+Example:A Nissan Altima might have as many as six different trim levels between the Nissan Altima S, the Altima SV, the Altima SR, the Altima SR VC-Turbo, the Altima SL, or the Altima Platinum.
+Think of a trim as a further categorization of a certain model.

 Why do make and model matter?